Did you know that over 3 million Americans have anemia?

 Ways to take care of yourself include:

-- Take medications for your high blood pressure if your doctor prescribes them
+- Manage your high blood pressure

-- If you have Celiac disease, follow a Gluten-free diet to prevent absorption problems
+- If you have Celiac disease, follow a Gluten-free diet

 - Meet with a dietician if you are unsure about the food choices to make